Career Definition for High School History Teachers

 High school history teachers offer students classroom instruction that builds upon the national, state, local, and global history they've learned in earlier grades.
-Most high school history teachers help their students to move beyond rote memorization into critical analysis of historical events.
+Most high school history teachers help their students to move beyond rote memorization into a critical analysis of historical events.

 Careers in teaching high school history classes may also include teaching civics, economics, and general social studies.
 High school history teachers may also be responsible for overseeing study halls, supervising after-school activities and field trips, assessing student performance and working with fellow teachers, students, parents, and school officials as needed.
 A school district's demand for teachers, including high school history teachers, is largely dictated by student enrollment, although budgetary factors can be an influence as well.